President of Poland: History

 Following the 1989 amendments to the constitution which restored the presidency, general Wojciech Jaruzelski, the existing head of state, took office.
 In Poland's first direct presidential election, Lech Wałęsa won and was sworn in on 22 December 1990.
 The office of the president was preserved in the Constitution of Poland passed in 1997; the constitution now provides the requirements for, the duties of and the authority of the office.

+The topic of creation the presidency role as a single-person position was meant to safeguard slow, gentle political change to keep the interests of the ruling party.
+By March 1989, a compromise regarding the creation of the institution of the presidency was reached between the government and the opposition.
+In return for a constitutionally defined presidency with various competences, the ruling party agreed to relinquish its position as managing organ within the state.
+The presidency would be created along with the restoration of a freely elected upper house, the Senate.
+The president would be elected by a joint session of the lower house (Sejm) and the Senate.
+By this way, representatives of the opposition, sitting in the Senate, would be involved in the political process of electing the president.

+The Small constitution of October 17, 1992 created a parliamentarisation of the political system and while the presidency remained in the active model, it was deprived of far-reaching governing powers.

+In recent years, newly elected presidents have renounced formal ties with their political party before taking office.

 Election

 The president of Poland is elected directly by the people to serve for five years and can be reelected only once.
 Pursuant to the provisions of the Constitution, the president is elected by an absolute majority.
 If no candidate succeeds in passing this threshold, a second round of voting is held with the participation of the two candidates with the largest and second largest number of votes respectively.

-In order to be registered as a candidate in the presidential election, one must be a Polish citizen, be at least 35 years old on the day of the first round of the election and collect at least 100,000 signatures of registered voters.
+In order to be registered as a candidate in the presidential election, one must be a Polish citizen, be at least 35 years old on the day of the first round of the election, and collect at least 100,000 signatures of registered voters.